duncantl/CodeAnalysis/Topics/intro-clark.md

 - Filter down to a subset of the rows
 - Apply a statistical test
 - Define a function to apply to many subgroups
-- ... and so on
+- ...

-This results in an ad hoc, organic data analysis script.

-Often we start out with global variables and ad hoc organic scripts.
-Once we realize that parts of it may be useful elsewhere we might start organizing the lines of code into functions.
-Often the early drafts of the code are not idiomatic or efficient.

-We can use code analysis to
-  make it easier to clean them up.
-* (MORE)
+By the end of the process we've learned something about our data, and we may want to share or preserve some of what we've done.
+But all we currently have is an ad hoc, organic data analysis script or command history.

+Often this first draft of the code is not idiomatic or efficient.
+An experienced R user may be able to quickly go through and improve it, but it would be better if the code "just fixed itself".
+This is where code analysis and metaprogramming can help.

+This paper demonstrates R code analysis techniques through the following
+examples: By examining a collection of related R files that may `source()` each other and create other files such as plots and data we can determine the structure of new projects, or of old projects that we've forgotten.
+Next we show an example of programmatically changing existing code from a slow, non idiomatic `for` loop into a parallel `lapply`.
+The next example shows several ways to simplify code to make it easier to understand.
+The last example actually improves performance by using less memory.

+Code analysis is not a magic bullet.
+We can't anticipate all ways that one might misuse R's computational model, but we can detect and improve some of the common ones.
+Colloquially, metaprogramming means "programs which write programs".
+We can use these techniques to understand our code, to simplify it, and to improve the performance.

+## Related Work